Monday, July 27, 2015

 WISDOM FROM PAPPY?

 None, which is mildly disappointing since you'd think Pappy would have something to say about our justice system.
-Just one of several instances to expect the unexpected in this installment.
+Just one of several instances in which we should expect the unexpected here.

 THE BOTTOM LINE: